CSI-Pedro-Irene/CSI-Java-2021/Modules/Module3/Module3.md

 What is the diference between a Java object and a primitive data type?

- - Answer:
+ - Answer: An object has multiple data blocks and a primitive data type only has one data block.

 Describe what an array is in your own words.

- - Answer:
+ - Answer: An array acts like a container for one data types.

 How do you address an index in an array?
 Write a code that assigns 34 to a new variable by accessing the value stored in:
         int[] arr = {4, 3, -1, 4, 34};

- - Answer:
+ - Answer: int gay = arr[2];

 What is the first index of a list?
 Why?

- - Answer:
+ - Answer: 0 because numbers in java start with 0.

 Provide an original example of a null value.
 It must prove your understanding of the concept.

- - Answer:
+ - Answer: int antoniusgay = null;

 What part of this instructions was incomplete or unclear?

- - Answer:
+ - Answer: It was Clear.

-Type down any class notes below this sentence:
+Type down any class notes below this sentence: no

 Lackluster responses may result in point deductions.